hotdogee/django-blast/sphinx_doc/logging.md

 logger.
 When 'propagate' is True logs submitted to sub-loggers are passed up to the parent logger all the way up to the root.

-Therefore 'django' is a catch-all logger and its handler will route logs from all its sub-loggers.
+Therefore 'django' is a catch-all logger and its handlers will route logs from all its sub-loggers.

 The 'level' attribute sets the logging threshold.
 That is the logger will log only